mirza-amber/mirza-amber/README.md

 - 📫 Reach me **https://www.linkedin.com/1in/amber-mirza-175150170/**

-- ⚡ Fun fact - **Python code is never really converted to Binary, how does the machine understand it then?**
+- ⚡ Fun fact - **Python code is never really converted to Machine Code, how does the machine understand it then?**

 <br>